thanos-io/thanos/docs/components/query.md

                                  which data is deduplicated.
 Still you will be able to query without deduplication using
                                  'dedup=false' parameter.
+      --store.read-timeout=2m    Maximum time to read response from store.
+                                 If request to one of stores is timed out and store.read-timeout < query.timeout
+                                 partial response will be returned.
+                                 If store.read-timeout >= query.timeout
+                                 one of stores is timed out client will get no data and timeout error.
       --selector-label=<name>="<value>" ...
                                  Query selector labels that will be exposed in info endpoint (repeated).